yolc-dev/site-yolc.dev/content/blog/2025-01-06-introduce-yolc.md

 ```

-Swapping step 2 and step3 will produce correct code.
+Swapping step 2 and step3 will produce the correct code.

-Read [here](/docs/linearsafety) to learn more about linear-type safety.
+In the next blog posts, a more detailed explanation of linear safety will explain how it actually works and how to use
+it in your advantages.

 ### Expressive